What we do

 We help to protect the public by improving the regulation and registration of people who work in health and care.
 There are three main areas to our work:

-The ten health and care regulators we oversee ‘register’ health and care professionals working in occupations that Parliament has said must be regulated.
+The 10 health and care regulators we oversee ‘register’ health and care professionals working in occupations that Parliament has said must be regulated.
 For example, doctors, nurses, pharmacists and paramedics are all regulated by law in the UK.
 Social workers are also regulated by law in England.
 You can find out more about each of the individual regulators, and the occupations they cover, here.

 We set Standards for regulators and carry out performance reviews each year to assess how well they meet them.
 Performance reviews tell everyone how well the regulators are doing and, through our recommendations, help the regulators to improve.
+We also conduct audits and investigations and can appeal fitness to practise cases to the courts if we consider that sanctions are insufficient to protect the public and it is in the public interest.

 Not everyone working in health and social care is regulated by law, which is why it is important to choose practitioners from registers we have accredited.
 There are many unregulated health and care occupations in the UK, including counselling and psychotherapy, non-surgical cosmetic practice, sports therapy and public health.